draperlaboratory/hope-policies/policy_tests/README.md

     make TESTS=foo.c,bar.c // runs only foo.c and bar.c

-or common configurations can be defined in the Makefile, i.e.
+or common configurations can be defined in the Makefile.
+You will typically need to define at least SIM, TESTS, RUNTIME, and POLICIES to specify enough to create a full run of tests without errors.
+The common configuration should be given a name, variables should be named `name_VAR`.
+With this done, setting CONFIG=name will invoke the tests with the specified variables.
+This can be called quickly from the command line with a target-specific config variable.
+See the example below to clarify this process:

     # simple qemu build
     qemu_SIM = qemu